If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 Ahrefs is my favorite tool for finding broken link building, outdated content and links that are outdated.

-Ahrefs is much more than that, but I will keep explaining about broken link building techniques and how to use them the smart way.
+Ahrefs is much more than that, (in my opinion it’s the best online broken link checker) but I will keep explaining about broken link building techniques and how to use them the smart way.

 Let’s assume you already have a competitor site you want to explore.

 If not, please just follow some of the steps above.

 Put the website you chose in Ahrefs, “site explorer” and click on Backlinks, “Broken.”

 You will see dead links under the Anchor and backlink column and referring page to that broken link.

 You can start research now.